 The next time you find yourself feeling irritated with a coworker or feel like you’re struggling to find common ground, draw from your DISC human behavior training to relieve the tension.
 Once you understand the theories of human behavior that inform DISC, it becomes much easier to work through office conflict.

-If you want to learn more about DISC behavioral analysis, take our online Introduction to Behavioral Analysis course to help you become more familiar with the DISC model and how to apply it to conflict resolution in your organization.
+If you want to learn more about DISC behavioral analysis, take our online Certified Behavioral Consultant course to help you become more familiar with the DISC model and how to apply it to conflict resolution in your organization.